Dreaming of a cow: abundance that waits with patience

 You are giving her hay.
 Or water.
 Or simply grooming her — calmly, rhythmically.
 She accepts your care with quiet dignity.
 There is nothing heroic in this — but something deeply right.

-Your Healer speaks through this image — the part that knows: care as a daily ritual nourishes both the one who gives and the one who receives.
+Your Healer speaks through this image: the part that has always understood that care, made into a daily ritual, nourishes both the one who gives and the one who receives.
 Tending a cow in a dream signals your capacity for patient, unglamorous care.
 Of the people close to you, of your work, of your own body.

 Ask yourself: “Is there something in my life I tend to patiently and consistently — and do I give myself enough credit for that work?”

 Astrological note: Caring for a cow evokes the Moon or Venus in Taurus, or Jupiter transiting through the 6th house (the house of daily labor).
-Taurus and Virgo with an emphasis in the 6th house see this image as a reflection of their nature: their strength lies in constancy.
+Taureans and Virgos with an emphasis in the 6th house see this image as a reflection of their nature: their strength lies in constancy.
 If the Moon is now transiting through Taurus — the resource of physical care is especially strong.

 She lets you milk her.
 The milk comes warm, generous, real.
 Or you see a river of milk.
 Or a full pitcher on the table.
 Abundance that asks for nothing in return.

-Your Explorer speaks here, in the territory of resources — the part that can notice how much is already present.
-Milk in dreams is one of the oldest symbols of nourishment: not just food, but life-sustaining force — the substance that literally keeps a new creature alive.
+Your Explorer speaks here, in the territory of resources: the part that can notice how much is already present.
+Milk in dreams is the most ancient symbol of nourishment: not just food, but a life-sustaining force — the substance that literally keeps a new creature alive.
 Milk is care made tangible.

 Ask yourself: “Where in my life right now is there abundance — quiet, perhaps unnoticed?
 And am I receiving it with gratitude, or walking past it without seeing?”

 Astrological note: A milk-giving cow evokes Jupiter or Venus in the 2nd house (the house of material resources).
-Taurus and Cancer with a harmonious Jupiter in the 2nd house see this dream in periods of real or growing abundance.
+Taureans and Cancers with a harmonious Jupiter in the 2nd house see this dream in periods of real or growing abundance.
 If Jupiter is now transiting through your 2nd house — material and emotional resources are expanding.

 Something is wrong.
 She is listless.
 Or the milk won’t come — no matter how you try.
 Or she lies on the ground, and in that stillness there is something troubling.
 The nourishing source has run dry.

-Your Guardian speaks through this image, in the territory of depleted resources.
+Listen for your Guardian here, in the territory of depleted resources.
 A cow that won’t give milk stands for a situation where the sustaining force in your life has run dry or is under threat.
 This may literally be a material resource.
 Or a relationship that has stopped nourishing you.
 Or your own capacity to give care — exhausted because no one has been caring for you.

 Mothers need nourishment too.
 Cows need tending.
 Those who give need to receive.
 Your unconscious, gently but persistently, points to a gap somewhere in the system of sustenance.